pcullen-nerdery/thegame/README.md

 7777 - 7 minutes  (multiply by 7)
 varia suit - 60 minutes

+bullet bill - goes ahead of a person in front of you

 "Miniature Giant Space Hamster","Warthog","Moogle","Rush the Dog"
 	2 points, 6 sometimes, 60 sometimes